 - games, sports and other recreational activities

-If your care team considers you may benefit from spending time in a TC, it does not automatically mean the TC will allow you to join.
+Even if your care team thinks you may benefit from spending time in a TC, it does not automatically mean the TC will allow you to join.

-Also, because of the often strict rules on behaviour, a TC would probably not be suitable for you if you were having significant difficulties controlling your behaviour.
+Also, because of the often strict rules on behaviour, a TC would probably not be suitable if a person were having significant difficulties controlling their behaviour.

 Treating a crisis

 You will probably be given several telephone numbers to use if you think you may be experiencing a crisis (when symptoms are particularly severe and you have an increased risk of self-harm).

 One of these numbers is likely to be your community mental health nurse.
 Other numbers may include an out-of-hours number for social workers and your local crisis resolution team (CRT).

 Crisis resolution teams support people with serious mental health conditions who are currently experiencing an acute and severe psychiatric crisis, which would require hospitalisation without the team's involvement.
 An example of a severe psychiatric crisis would be a suicide attempt.

 People with BPD often find that simply talking to somebody who understands their condition can help bring them out of a crisis.

 In a small number of cases, you may be given a short course of medication, such as a tranquiliser, to calm your mood.
 This medication is usually prescribed for seven days.

 If your symptoms are particularly severe and it's thought you pose a significant risk to your own health, you may be admitted to hospital – very occasionally via detention under the Mental Health Act, if you are unable to make appropriate decisions about your safety.
 This will be for as short a time as possible, and you should be able to return home once your symptoms have improved.
 However, doctors do their best to avoid detaining anyone unless it's absolutely essential.